sukhinin/prometheus-kafka-writer/README.md

 class name.

 ### `GenericJsonSerializer`
-`com.github.sukhinin.prometheus.write.serializers.GenericJsonSerializer` is the implementation used by default.
+`com.github.sukhinin.prometheus.kafka.writer.serializers.GenericJsonSerializer` is the implementation used by default.
 It converts metric samples to a JSON string having the following structure:
 ```
 {